 - Captive Prince by C. S. Pacat.
 I truly don’t know how to adequately describe this book series, but this graphic pretty much sums it up.

 - Loving vs. Virginia by Patricia Hruby Powell.
 This is, of course, about the landmark 1967 civil rights case wherein the Supreme Court ruled that state bans on interracial marriage are unconstitutional.
 (The worst thing I learned from reading this is that Alabama still had anti-miscegenation language written into its laws as recently as 2000.)
 I borrowed this from the library not knowing it was written in verse, or that it was told from the point of view of the Lovings themselves.
 Between chapters are peppered facts and press snippets and court rulings that draw you out of the Lovings’ personal struggles and into the broader context of this country’s racist history.
 (Not that this country isn’t still racist.)
 As a woman of color in an interracial relationship with a white man, I found myself crying every few chapters, not just because of the tenderness and frustration of the Loving’s story, but because the history of this country is so dark, and I am so grateful to those who came before me and faced injustice with resilience.
-It made me feel especially grateful for my partner, and for the ACLU.

 the artist at work